 Think You’re Cut Out for Plumbing?

-Because plumbing is going to be in such high demand, it may be the career for you if you’re deciding on a new career or a career change!
+Because plumbing is going to be in such high demand, it may be the career for you if you’re deciding on a new job or a career change!

-Here are a few questions to ask yourself if you’re thinking of becoming a plumber!
+Here are a few questions to ask yourself if you’re considering becoming a plumber!

 1. Common Sense – Do you have it?